 What is a shell home?

 A shell home is a great middle ground between building a whole house yourself from start to finish, and buying an already finished house that may not be designed for how you need and want to live.
+We specialise in custom build and deliver shell homes that are blank canvases that are ready for you to fit out.
 But what exactly is a shell home and what’s included?

-Details will vary depending on the project and development, but the following is a general guide as to what you can expect in a shell home.
+Details will vary depending on the project and development, but the following is a general guide as to what you can expect.

 A shell is defined as a secure, watertight and insulated structure finished externally not internally.
 It will generally require the purchaser to do non-structural work on the inside of the house to make the home habitable.

 It will include landscaping which faces the street at ground and lower ground.